faddat/imager/README.md

 **Smaller Images**

-Images are currently needlessly large, and Ubuntu is just pretend Debian.
+Images are currently needlessly large, Ubuntu is just pretend Debian, and Arch is the best.
 Later we will use packer-builder-arm to generate images from scratch-- when we've figured out how to, that is :).

 * pacstrap -> Arch Linux
 * debootstrap -> debian